-When looking to acquire a tray many people are unsure where to begin.
+When looking to acquire a tray, many people are unsure of where to begin.
 A good start is to consider ‘What is the purpose of this tray?’
-There are many types of antique trays available reflecting their different functions.
+There are many types of antique trays available, each designed to serve different functions.

 A tea tray is literally and figuratively the foundation of formal tea preparation.
-It offers a surface for tea preparation including setting out the cups, pouring the tea, and then the tray is used to take the cups to the guests or to the table where tea is going to be served.
+It offers a surface for tea preparation, including setting out the cups, pouring the tea, and then taking the cups to the guests or to the table where tea is going to be served.

-This is a rather traditional use of a tea tray and for many owning such items made in sterling silver is a sign of wealth.
+This is a rather traditional use of a tea tray, and for many owning such items made in sterling silver is a sign of wealth.
 For some, using a fine silver tea trays is to impress their guests.
-Yet there are also many people who simply have an impressive tray as a focal point in a room and it’s never actually used for serving purposes.
+Yet there are also many people who simply have an impressive tray as a focal point in a room and it is never actually used for serving purposes.